Install and authenticate with Beneath from your local machine to use the CLI (command-line interface) or to use Beneath in Python.

 pip3 install --upgrade beneath

-Now, when you use Beneath on your local machine (such as the CLI or in Python), it will automatically authenticate with this secret.
+Now, when you use Beneath on your local machine (such as the CLI or in Python), it will automatically authenticate your requests.
+To access Beneath outside of your local environment (e.g. when deploying code to production), see Access management for details.

 To get an overview of the CLI, run: